Seeking to identify tomorrow’s winning European growth companies.

 Largest Top Detractor^

-Ben Griffiths is the portfolio manager for the European Smaller Companies Strategy and undertakes investment analysis covering European small-cap stocks.
-Mr. Griffiths is a vice president of T. Rowe Price Group, Inc. and T. Rowe Price International Ltd.
+Ben Griffiths is the lead portfolio manager for the International Small-Cap Equity Strategy and the Europe Smaller Companies Equity Strategy in the International Equity Division.
+Ben is a vice president of T. Rowe Price Group, Inc., and T. Rowe Price International Ltd.

-Mr. Griffiths earned a diploma in investment analysis from Stirling University and an M.Eng. in engineering science from Oxford University.
-Mr. Griffiths has earned the Chartered Financial Analyst designation.
+Ben earned a diploma in investment analysis from the University of Stirling and an M.Eng. in engineering science from Oxford University.
+Ben also has earned the Chartered Financial Analyst® designation.

 - Fund manager2016